bergesinstitute/graf-method/book-4-unit-8.md

 IMPORTANTE: El verbo *pedir* nunca usa preposición.
 Cuando traducimos del inglés es un error muy común tratar de traducir la preposición *for* como *por* o *para.* El verbo *pedir* tiene un significado completo sin preposición.

+> In English: IMPORTANT: The verb *pedir* never uses a preposition.
+When translating from English it is a common mistake to try to translate the preposition *for* as *por* or *para.* The verb *pedir* has a complete meaning without a preposition.

 *I asked her for the keys.
 Le pedí las llaves.*